 Go to your items dashboard, click on the ‘Embed & Share’ button associated with your quiz, select the ‘Share Link’ tab, and copy the link.

 Go over to Facebook, paste the link in a post, and share it.

 Types of Facebook Quizzes

-Personality quizzes are quizzes in which users answer a series of close-ended questions, and based on their answers offered an outcome.
-With this format, you can create personality quizzes, outcome quizzes, product/service selectors, and more.
-For more information on creating these types of Facebook quizzes, refer to the personality quiz product page.
+Personality quizzes ask users to answer a series of close-ended quiz questions.
+Based on their answers they are offered a quiz outcome.
+With this format, you can create personality tests, outcome quizzes, product/service selectors, and more.

-Following is a live example of a personality quiz, try it out:
+Here’s a live example of a personality quiz.
+Try it out:

 Top Reasons to Create a Quiz

 Whether you or your company are running some type of paid campaign, lead generation campaigns, or wish to grow organic reach, a quiz is a great way to boost engagement with your content.
 Quiz takers tend to spend a lot of time on online quizzes.
 During this time they are fully focused on the messages you choose to display and promote.